On Control Networks Over Finite Lattices: Introduction

-As for the second problem, we introduce the semi-tensor product (STP) of matrices as the tool.
-Since 2009, it has been applied to the study of Boolean networks \cite{che10a,che10}, providing a convenient way to represent the dynamics and promoting the development of the theory of finite-valued networks.
-Investigations have been merged mainly on two directions.
-One is the control problems of Boolean networks, such as controllability \cite{che10a}, observability \cite{for13}, stabilization \cite{li17}, tracking \cite{zha20}, etc. Another direction is the values of states in the networks have been extended from the Boolean case (where they are binary) to $k$-valued, mixed \cite{lu17}, and finite field cases \cite{men}.
-The STP allows one to simplify the expression of a finite-valued control network to a unified bilinear from, making the analysis much easier.
+Concerning the second problem, we introduce the semi-tensor product (STP) of matrices as the tool.
+Since 2009, it has been applied to the study of Boolean networks \cite{che09}, providing a convenient way to represent the dynamics into algebraic equations and promoting the development of the theory of finite-valued networks.
+Investigations have emerged mainly on two directions.
+One is the control problems of Boolean networks, such as controllability \cite{che10a}, observability \cite{for13,zhang}, stabilization \cite{li17}, tracking \cite{zha20}, decoupling \cite{liy}, etc. Another direction is extending the values of states in the networks from the Boolean case (where they are binary) to $k$-valued, mixed \cite{lu17}, finite ring \cite{che21,zou} and finite field cases \cite{men, lin, linl}. {The STP makes it possible to simplify the expression of a finite-valued control network to a unified bilinear from, simplifying the analysis of its control properties.
+This method has been applied to finite-valued evolutionary games as well \cite{yan}.
+However, a main obstacle of applying the STP is that the computational complexity increases exponentially with the number of the nodes in the networks; there have been several approaches proposed for this problem, such as aggregation \cite{ji} and pinning control method \cite{zho22}.}